titubeta/ccia/README.md

 Dependencies
 ------------
 This package is tested using Weka-3-9-2, Apache Commons Math 3.6.1 and Apache Common Lang 3.3.7.
-The respective jars can be obtained from https://www.cs.waikato.ac.nz/ml/weka/downloading.html
+The respective jars can be obtained from the following hyperlinks:

+https://www.cs.waikato.ac.nz/ml/weka/downloading.html

 http://commons.apache.org/proper/commons-math/download_math.cgi